-Your guide to the Rise cryptocurrency (RISE) and how to buy it in Canada.
+Your guide to the Rise cryptocurrency (RISE) and how to buy it in Indonesia.

-To find out more about how the platform works and how you can buy RISE in Canada, keep reading.
+To find out more about how the platform works and how you can buy RISE in Indonesia, keep reading.

 Where to buy, sell and trade RISE

-At the time of writing on 02 February 2018, RISE is scheduled to be delisted on Bittrex and CoinSpot on 9 February, 2018 due to the potential regulatory issues presented by airdrops.
+At the time of writing, RISE is scheduled to be delisted on Bittrex and CoinSpot on 9 February, 2018 due to the potential regulatory issues presented by airdrops.

 Note that the delisting of RISE is not necessarily a reflection of the coin’s legitimacy or quality.